lvella/solmap/README.md

 ## Dependencies

-You need Python 3 with CFFI to build, and PyEphem on Python path to build.
+You need Python 3 with CFFI to build, and PyEphem on Python path to run.